ourworldfreezone/info_freezone/src/features/4_digital_signatures.md

 4. **Integration with Other Features**:
    * Digital signatures can be used across various functions within the free zone, whether it's business agreements, security token offerings, or transactions between weight accounts.
    * This integrated approach ensures consistency and efficiency across different domains within the free zone.

+  [perhaps this slide only has 2 bullets:  Numbers 1 and 4 above.
+2 & 3 feel like filler]

-In conclusion, the digital signatures feature in the digital free zone amplifies the convenience, efficiency, and transparency of conducting business within this innovative environment.
-By embracing digital signatures and providing visualization and personal copies of contracts, the free zone further positions itself as a forward-thinking and user-friendly space for modern business operations.
+The Free Zone's reliance on digital signatures amplifies the convenience, efficiency, and transparency of conducting business within this innovative environment.
+Indeed, its embrace of digital signatures positions the Free Zone as itself as an advanced and user-friendly space for modern business operations.